 Those scenes were by far the most powerful for me.

-An eye-opening revelation for hubby was realizing the staggering amount of money involved in all this pinking.
+An eye-opening revelation for Dear Hubby was realizing the staggering amount of money involved in all this pinking.
 Vast amounts of dollars are coming in, but there seems to be little accountability and too many questions such as:

 What exactly is all this money being spent on?